About the Artist

 1951:

 In reaction to the popularity of the “all-over” painting style, Gottlieb paints horizontal canvasses divided at an arbitrary horizon line into distinct, contrasting, upper and lower registers.
 In general, the upper register contains reductive imagery, while the lower register contains layers of images that extend to the edges of the register.
 Gottlieb calls these paintings Imaginary Landscapes.
-He continues to paint Imaginary Landscapes throughout the balance of his career.
+He continues to paint Imaginary Landscapes throughout his career.

 1952: